 Will microchipping hurt my pet?

-Not any more than a regular vaccine injection.
-The chip is inserted at the back of the pet’s neck, where the skin is loose.
-Microchipping is a safe and effective way to identify your pet in case he or she becomes lost.
+Microchipping doesn’t hurt any more than a regular vaccine injection, which just feels like a quick pinch.
+When brought in for a microchip, a small area of skin is numbed before the chip is inserted at the back of the pet’s neck, where the skin is loose.
+Ideally, we like to microchip pets at a young age when they come in for their neuter or spay surgery, but microchipping can be done at any time!
+It is a safe and effective way to identify your pet and their owner in case he or she becomes lost.

 After I have my pet microchipped, is there anything else I need to do?